Google, other big companies to pay to use San Francisco bus stops

 But San Francisco Supervisor Scott Wiener said blaming technology workers for city problems was the wrong approach.

 "We need to stop politicizing peoples' ability to get to work," he said at the news conference.
-"We need to stop stereotyping and scapegoating and demonizing people who work in the tech sector."
+"We need to stop stereotyping and scapegoating and demonising people who work in the tech sector."

 Eviction Free San Francisco, one of the groups that has protested against the buses, said the tech industry must help the city retain its diversity, culture and affordability.